Recent human evolution: Bronze Age to Medieval Era

 Sickle cell anemia is an adaptation against malaria.

 Resistance to malaria is a well-known example of recent human evolution.
 This disease attacks humans early in life.
 Thus humans who are resistant enjoy a higher chance of surviving and reproducing.
-While humans have evolved multiple defenses against malaria, sickle cell anemia—a condition in which red blood cells are deformed into sickle shapes, thereby restricting blood flow—is perhaps the best known.
-Sickle cell anemia makes it more difficult for the malarial parasite to infect red blood cells.
+While humans have evolved multiple defenses against malaria, the gene that can cause Sickle cell disease—a condition in which red blood cells are deformed into sickle shapes—is perhaps the best known.
+Sickle cell disease results from an autosomal recessive genotype, meaning that people with two copies of the sickle-type HBB gene gene that codes for β-globin protein will only make the abnormal hemoglobin S, which leads to the disease.
+However, people who are heterozygous for that gene will make normally functioning hemoglobin A and not suffer from sickle cell disease, and they will have a tenfold reduced risk of contracting malaria.
 This mechanism of defense against malaria emerged independently in Africa and in Pakistan and India.
 Within 4,000 years it has spread to 10–15% of the populations of these places.
 Another mutation that enabled humans to resist malaria that is strongly favored by natural selection and has spread rapidly in Africa is the inability to synthesize the enzyme glucose-6-phosphate dehydrogenase, or G6PD.

 A combination of poor sanitation and high population densities proved ideal for the spread of contagious diseases which was deadly for the residents of ancient cities.
 Evolutionary thinking would suggest that people living in places with long-standing urbanization dating back millennia would have evolved resistance to certain diseases, such as tuberculosis and leprosy.
 Using DNA analysis and archeological findings, scientists from the University College London and the Royal Holloway studied samples from 17 sites in Europe, Asia, and Africa.
 They learned that, indeed, long-term exposure to pathogens has led to resistance spreading across urban populations.
 Urbanization is therefore a selective force that has influenced human evolution.
 The allele in question is named SLC11A1 1729+55del4.
 Scientists found that among the residents of places that have been settled for thousands of years, such as Susa in Iran, this allele is ubiquitous whereas in places with just a few centuries of urbanization, such as Yakutsk in Siberia, only 70–80% of the population have it.